Tehama County Court Records

 Filing Requirements

-When filing documents, provide one original plus the required number of copies.
+When filing documents, submit one original plus the required number of copies.
 All documents must be stapled, organized, dated, and signed.
 Filing fees follow the Statewide Civil Fee Schedule.
 Common filing fees (effective January 1, 2024) include:

 - Unlimited civil case (first paper): $435.00